Time Tracking Tools Without Manual Timers

 Automatic or low-interaction tracking reduces the memory burden.

 In time tracking tools, the category breaks first at initiation reliability.
-Once the record depends on perfect recall, daily throughput turns against the tool.
+Once the record depends on perfect recall, the tracker starts creating cleanup work.

 What fails first